octopusthink/octopusthink.com/README.md

 `npm start`

 That's it!
-You can now find the site at [http://localhost:8000/](http://localhost:8000/).
+You can now find the site at [localhost:8000](http://localhost:8000/).

 All changes you make to front-end React code and styles will immediately be loaded.
-Any changes to `gatbsy-config.js` require restarting the Gatsby server (`Control-C` + `npm start`.)
+Any changes to `gatbsy-config.js` or `gatsby-node.js` require restarting the Gatsby server.

 ### Running tests

 All pull requests must pass both unit tests and linter rules to be merged into master.
-Tests are run against branches using Github actions, but you can also run tests locally:
+Tests are run against branches using GitHub Actions, but you can also run tests locally:

 `npm run lint
 npm run test`

 ### Using the design system

 octopusthink.com uses the [Nautilus](https://nautilus.octopusthink.com) design system under the hood.
-Since Nautilus is still very much under development, it's pulling from the latest changes made to the master Github branch, rather than the published version.
+Since Nautilus is still very much under development, it's pulling from the latest changes made to the `master` GitHub branch, rather than the published version.

 To pull the latest changes, uninstall and reinstall the Nautilus dependency: